ShadowZarina/ShadowZarina/README.md

 ## 🍒 What I'm Up To
 - Working on finishing Harvard's CS50
-- Learning DSA with C and Python
+- Learning DSA with Python
 - Completing Blind 75 in LeetCode
+- Finishing Neetcode 150 in LeetCode
 - Creating 20 projects in Frontend Mentor

 ## 💖 Tech Stack & Tools